With 100’s of different models available, the Concept2 Model D Rowing Machine outshines them all!

 Concept2 has an extremely supportive customer service staff, so I wouldn’t be concerned about encountering issues and not getting good help in a timely manner.

-I called them on a couple occasions to get some questions answered for this review and they were extremely helpful.
-A few users even commented on how quickly they received calls/ e-mails from them.
+I called them on a few occasions to get some questions answered for this review and they were extremely helpful.
+A few users even commented how quickly they received calls/ e-mails from them!

 Concept2 Noise Level Continued